Available to order with 3 working day delivery in the UK.

 Dimensions: Height = 40cm; Diameter of seat = 40cm.

-Delivery: Please allow three weeks to be made and delivered
+Delivery: Please allow three working days

 The inspiration: Milking stools are a traditional part of Welsh vernacular furniture.
 Originally used to milk cows in the field or in the cowshed - three legs were common as they are more stable on uneven ground.
 It was important they were light and small for easy carrying.
 Later, these little stools could be found in most Welsh cottages in front of the fire, for a cosy place to sit and warm up.